Halloween as Sanity in the Modern World

 Halloween is scary — apparently.
 From every corner of digital Christendom is sounding the quaking alarm that participation in Halloween is tantamount to inviting the devil into your house.
 Hearsay about pagan origins and evil practices abounds.
 Even cooler-headed writers skeptical of the dubious beginnings of trick-or-treating and jack-o-lanterns warn that the overall character of Halloween is unprofitable at best and harmful at worst.
 But there’s a countering voice among Christians (and among people of other religions or none) that Halloween is totally innocent fun, that it’s inconsequential, vacant amusement.
 I personally think Halloween may be more complex and interesting than either of those positions make it out to be.
 It may even be a source of sanity in an increasingly insane world.

 “Hallowe’en” means “Hallows’ eve” and is the Vigil of “All Hallows’ Day”, better known as “All Saints’ Day” on November 1, the Western date for this Feast which seems to have spread from Rome in the 9th century.
 Apart from observing the liturgical Vigil of All Saints’ Day (as there’s a liturgical vigil for every major feast day), there wasn’t really an observance in the Church of “Hallowe’en” as a distinct day.
-Among the ancient Celts, however, there was already a very ancient “day of the dead” on October 31 called Samhain (pr. ˈsɑːwɪn).
+Among the ancient Celts, however, there was already a very ancient, and perhaps numinous, harvest festival on October 31 called Samhain (pr. ˈsɑːwɪn).
 With the felicitous proximity of the old remembrance of Samhain to the newly instituted Roman All Saints’ Day on November 1 and later All Souls’ Day on November 2, for the Christians in the old Celtic and British lands this seems to have created a natural cognitive (and spiritual) connection, sometimes collectively referred to as Hallowtide.

 Halloween is a cultural phenomenon, not a liturgical one.
 But I don’t think it should be ignored or dismissed because of that.
 Part of what has made October 31 so enduring as a numinous, uncanny day is its having been culturally connected to the following two liturgical days.
 All Hallows’ Day (“Hallow” being an old English word for holy, or Saint) commemorates the triumphant in Christ, those Saints to whom we pray.
 All Souls’ Day commemorates the faithful departed, those for whom we pray.
 But Hallow’s Eve–what is that about?